COMPANY PLAYBOOK

 Subject: Re: Meta E5 Software Engineer offer

 Hi [Recruiter], Thank you again for the offer and the time everyone invested in the interview process.
 I'm genuinely excited about the [team] and the work they're doing.
 I'd like to discuss two pieces of the offer before signing: 1.
-Leveling: Looking at the role scope you described — owning [system / area], working across [N teams], mentoring [N engineers] — and comparing to my last 3 years at [prior company] where I led [specific project at similar scope], this feels closer to an E6 role than an E5.
+Leveling: Looking at the role scope you described (owning [system / area], working across [N teams], mentoring [N engineers]) and comparing to my last 3 years at [prior company] where I led [specific project at similar scope], this feels closer to an E6 role than an E5.
 The interview feedback I received also suggested I performed at the senior end.
 Is there a path to having the hiring committee revisit the level?
 2. If E5 is firm, then on the comp itself: the equity grant comes out to $[X] over 4 years.
 A competing offer I'm weighing came in at $[Y] equity with a $[Z] sign-on.
 To make Meta my first choice without giving up meaningful TC, would there be room to move the grant or add a sign-on?
 Meta is the team I want to join.
 If we can land on either of these, I can sign by [date].
 Best, [Your name]

 Want more?
-See all 12 salary negotiation scripts.
+See all 12 salary negotiation scripts, or copy-paste from our salary negotiation email templates.

 Frequently asked questions about Meta comp